-- Read, talk, and listen to your child often and about a variety of subjects. - Tips for Parents on Helping Your Child Have a Successful Kindergarten Experience - Encourage your kindergartner's natural love for learning with praise.
+- Read, talk, and listen to your child often and about a variety of subjects. - Encourage your kindergartner's natural love for learning with praise.
 Recognize your child's curiosity and hard work.
 Let your child know that her academic success is important to you. - Stay in touch with your child's teacher.
 Participate in parentteacher conferences- in fall and in spring- to discuss your child's progress. - Talk to your child about what he is learning at school.
 Use this brochure as a reference.
-You can find a complete listing of the kindergarten AKS on the school system's website (www.gwinnett.k12.ga.us). - Promote the importance of regular school attendance and being on time.
+You can find a complete listing of the kindergarten AKS on the school system's website (www.gcpsk12.org). - Promote the importance of regular school attendance and being on time.
 Stress that school is a family priority and being in class each day is very important. - Stay informed on school and class happenings.
 Read newsletters and reports that come home.
 Check the school website and district website for updates. - Learn how you can help at home, using resources posted to the district's Early Learning web page. - Ask to see your child's work.
 Keep samples so you can see and celebrate the growth your child makes this year. - Become involved in the PTA and attend school events.
 Be a school volunteer if you are able. - Help your child learn important personal information- her complete name (and yours) and your address and phone number.